Boierul/three-js-spinme-website/vite-project/README.md

 # 3D interactive website

 An web application that allows the user to interact with a 3D model of the sphere.
-Animated were achieved via three.js and orchestrated via gsap.
+Animations were achieved via three.js and orchestrated via gsap.

 ## Project Screenshots
 ![3d_website_Image_1](https://i.postimg.cc/P5rx4qZB/Screenshot-3.png)